 I sit not here the noble horse to see; Yet whom thou favour'st, pray may conqueror be.
-To sit and talk with thee I hither came.
-That thou may'st know with love thou mak'st me flame.
-Thou view'st the course ; I thee : let either heed What please them, and their eyes let either feed.
+To sit and talk with thee I hither came, That thou may'st know with love thou mark'st me flame.
+Thou view'st the course; I thee: let either heed What please them, and their eyes let either feed.
 What horse-driver thou favour'st most is best.
 Because on him thy care doth hap to rest.
 Such chance let me have: I would bravely run, On swift steeds mounted till the race were done.
-10 Now would I slack the reins, now lash their hide, With wheels bent inward now the ring-turn ride.
+Now would I slack the reins, now lash their hide, With wheels bent inward now the ring-turn ride.
 In running if I see thee, I shall stay, And from my hands the reins will slip away.
-Ah, Pelops from his coach was almost felled, Hippodamia's looks while he beheld !
+Ah, Pelops from his coach was almost felled, Hippodamia's looks while he beheld!
 Yet he attained, by her support, to have her: Let us all conquer by our mistress' favour.
-In vain, why fly'st back? force conjoins us now : The place's laws this benefit allow.
-20
+In vain, why fly'st back? force conjoins us now: The place's laws this benefit allow.
+But spare my wench, thou at her right hand seated; By thy sides touching ill she is entreated.1 And sit thou rounder, 2 that behind us see; For shame press not her back with thy hard knee.
+But on the ground thy clothes too loosely lie:

-But spare my wench, thou at her right hand seated ; By thy sides touching ill she is entreated.
-And sit thou rounder, that behind us see ; For shame press not her back with thy hard knee.
-But on the ground thy clothes too loosely lie : Gather them up, or lift them, lo, will I. Envious garments, so good legs to hide !
-The more thou look'st, the more the gown's envied.
-Swift Atalanta's flying legs, like these, Wish in his hands grasped did Hippomenes.
-30 Coat-tucked Diana's legs are painted like them, When strong wild beasts, she, stronger, hunts to strike them.
-Ere these were seen, I burnt : what will these do?
+them.
+Ere these were seen, I burnt: what will these do?
 Flames into flame, floods thou pour'st seas into.
 By these I judge; delight me may the rest, Which lie hid, under her thin veil supprest.
 Yet in the meantime wilt small winds bestow, That from thy fan, moved by my hand, may blow?
-Or 1s my heat of mind, not of the sky?
+Or is my heat of mind, not of the sky?
 Is't women's love my captive breast doth fry?
-40
+While thus I speak, black dust her white robes ray,4